connertennery/Notion-to-Obsidian-Converter/README.md

 5. Input the path where your Notion notes are
 6. Move notes folder into Obsidian directory

+_Warning: Notion pages that contain parentheses in the title will have them removed so the file will be created without them, even though the link itself will still retain them._

 ## How it works

 **Paths:**